y-takey/atom-mermaid/README.md

 ## Installation

-In Atom, open [Preferences > Packages], search for `mermaid` package.
-Once it found, click `Install` button to install package.
+In Atom, open [Preferences > Packages], and search the package with `atom-mermaid`.
+Once it found, click `Install` button to install the package.

 ### Manual installation